-Services that are covered for you What you must pay when you get these services In-Network Hospice care (continued) For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice care (continued) If you obtain the covered services from a network provider, you only pay the plan cost sharing amount for in- network services If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for- Service Medicare (Original Medicare) For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+You pay your plan cost sharing amount for these services.
+For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicarecertified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-See Physician/ Practitioner services, including doctor's office visits: Specialist Immunizations No prior authorization required.
-Covered Medicare Part B services include: There is no coinsurance or copay for the pneumonia, influenza, and Hepatitis B vaccines.
-Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
-Administration fee in providers' office may require a cost-share.
-We also cover some vaccines under our Part D prescription drug benefit.
-Please see Chapter 6 for more information about Part D prescription drug vaccines.
+See Physician/Pra including docto Spec r's office visits: immunizations There is no 50% coinsurance No prior authorization required.
+Covered Medicare Part B services include: • Pneumonia vaccine coinsurance or copay for the pneumonia, influenza, and Hepatitis B vaccines.
+Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary